sbrudz/accelerate-metrics/README.md

 No GitHub data is required for this metric.

+Heroku releases encompass both code deployments and environment changes.
+This increases the complexity of the calculations.
+An environment change could cause a failure and so would contribute to the change fail percentage.
+Similarly, a rollback event could roll back to an environment change release, which might potentially include a different git commit.

 ### Mean Time to Restore (MTTR)

 The RedGate approach is as follows: